mattbasta/client-performance-handbook/manuscript/01-Introduction-to-Web-Performance.md

 If you are reading this book with the intention of identifying solutions to problems that you are already experiencing with a product, I'd suggest flipping ahead to the chapter "Identifying Performance Issues".

-> There is no place like home.
-Unless you don't like your home, in which case there is no place like your neighbor's home.

 ## Performance is about compromises

 Performance is a subset of the larger concept of Quality.
 A product that is high-quality delights its users.
 A product that is fast also delights its users.
 Oftentimes, improving the quality of a product has a positive impact on performance, and vise versa.
 I find it interesting that many software companies have teams dedicated to improving performance of their product, but few have teams dedicated to improving overall quality of the product.